darrellodonnell/CULedger.IdentityDocs/README.md

 Sample code is included for shell scripting and Nodejs.
 See the [Github repo](https://github.com/darrellodonnell/CULedger.IdentityDocs) for the examples.

-* onboard-0.1.0.sh - shell script that provides a sample onboarding
+* onboard.sh - shell script that provides a sample onboarding
-* authenticate-0.1.0.sh - shell script that authenticates a sample member
+* authenticate.sh - shell script that authenticates a sample member

 ### API Documentation

-Swagger docs can be found [here](http://culidentityapi.westus.cloudapp.azure.com:8080/darrellodonnell/CULedger.Identity/0.1.0/swagger-ui.html#!/developers)
+Swagger docs can be found [here](https://culidentity.culedgerapi.com/CULedger/CULedger.Identity/0.2.0/swagger-ui.html#!/developers)

 A Postman collection is included in the repo.